 Belhaven University has a rich heritage of prominence in education dating back to 1883.
-Eight bachelor's degrees and four master's degrees are offered.
+Twelve bachelor's degrees and seven master's degrees are offered.
 In addition to traditional majors, programs of general studies are available.
-There are also preprofessional programs in the ministry, medicine, dentistry, law, nursing, and medical technology.
+There are also pre-professional programs in ministry, medicine, dentistry, law, and nursing.